Access to child-care services for informal women workers

 Moderator: Rachel Moussié, Deputy Director, Social Protection Programme – WIEGO

 At a time when women informal workers’ earnings are low and household debts are rising, low-cost child care is even less affordable and accessible.
-This webinar was intended as a space to discuss common approaches for more public investment in quality child-care services.
+This webinar is intended as a space to discuss common approaches for more public investment in quality child-care services.

-The pandemic exposed the global child-care crisis as creches and kindergartens closed to contain the spread of the virus.
-The majority of child-care work shifted onto women at home and threatened women workers’ employment and livelihoods.
+The pandemic has exposed the global child-care crisis as creches and kindergartens closed to contain the spread of the virus.
+The majority of child-care work shifted onto women at home and has threatened women workers’ employment and livelihoods.
 At the same time, many child-care workers – including domestic workers – were locked out of employment during lockdowns and school closures.

 Investing in public child-care services that meet the needs of children and their caregivers is an ambitious undertaking amid a global recession.
 Research from UN Women and the ILO shows how this public investment can be partially recovered through new decent work opportunities that lead to more tax revenue and social security contributions.
 The vast body of evidence from the early childhood development field on the life-long benefits of quality child care services for 0-3 year olds is compelling.